RedisLabs/redislabs-docs/content/rc/api/examples/create-database.md

 ## Create a database

-To create a database use `POST /subscriptions/{subscription-id}/databases`
+To create a database, use `POST /subscriptions/{subscription-id}/databases`

-The database is created in an existing or a newly-created subscription.
+The database is created in an existing or a newly created subscription.

 When a subscription is created, it is created with at least one database.